 IALA Recommendation R0203 gives the following definition:

 “The Full Width Half Maximum (FWHM) values as measured along the horizontal plane shall be reported as the horizontal divergence.
-If the intensity does not fall to half maxmum at any point around the light, then the horizontal divergence is 360°.”
+If the intensity does not fall to half maximum at any point around the light, then the horizontal divergence is 360°.”

 These parameters are calculated from a light’s luminous intensity versus horizontal angle profile.
 An example profile plot, annotated with the FWHM, is shown in Figure 9.